Ir0n2/Watch_Dogs_tools/README.md

 # Search thingy

-The search thing is basically just sherlock. searches for the same name across a few different websites. sometimes it has false positives.
+The search thing is basically just [Sherlock](https://github.com/sherlock-project/sherlock) searches for the same name across a few different websites. sometimes it has false positives.
 Usually it's accurate.
 It's kinda cool, I didn't know my homie used twitter until I used this.
 So it definetly works.